ovh/the-bastion/doc/sphinx/plugins/group-gatekeeper/groupDelGuestAccess.rst

    Specify which group to remove the guest access to ACCOUNT from

-.. option:: --host HOST|IP|NET/CIDR
+.. option:: --host HOST|IP|PREFIX/SIZE

    Host(s) to remove access from, either a HOST which will be resolved to an IP immediately,

-                             or an IP, or a whole network using the NET/CIDR notation --user USER|PATTERN|*    Specify which remote user was allowed to connect as.
+                             or an IP, or a whole netblock using the PREFIX/SIZE notation --user USER|PATTERN|*    Specify which remote user was allowed to connect as.
                              Globbing characters '*' and '?' are supported, so you can specify a pattern that will be matched against the actual remote user name.